gtmaskall/Springboard_FDS_example_capstone/proposal_notes.md

 ## Introduction

-This note is auxiliary documentation supporting the development of the formal project proposal.
-The distinction of a formal proposal, as opposed to the initial [proposal](proposal.md), was made when additional information came to light that started to generate more concrete ideas.
+This note is auxiliary documentation supporting the development of the [full project proposal](full_proposal.md).
+It is not a document expected from students doing their project.
+The distinction of a full proposal, as opposed to the initial [proposal](proposal.md), was made when additional information came to light that started to generate more concrete ideas.
 Whilst students aren't expected to go to great lengths in obtaining supplementary information that leads to a professional style proposal to a client, it seemed worth capturing some of the processes involved in the journey to develop a really interesting, real-world project.
+It is entirely acceptable, indeed likely and encouraged, that an initial proposal will be refined as the student starts digging into the project.

 ## Initial idea